jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     E    assert True is None

-* green: make it pass

-  I make the failing line to make the test pass
+* I change the failing line to a :ref:`True` statement

   .. code-block:: python